MargotBelot/entomological-label-information-extraction/README.md

 ```bash
 python launch.py
 ```
+Opens a web interface where you can:
+- Select a pipeline (Gemini, MLI, or SLI)
+- Choose an OCR engine: **Tesseract** (offline), **Gemini** (API), or **Google Vision** (API)
+- Enable optional features: Entity Recognition, Crop Labels, Darwin Core export
-Opens a web interface where you can select a pipeline, configure options, review results, correct OCR, and re-run entity recognition — all from the browser.
+- Review results, correct OCR text, and re-run entity recognition — all from the browser

 **Option B: Command Line**
 ```bash